Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been victorious in 25, or 51%, of the 49 contests they have been chosen as underdogs in this season.
+- The Brewers have been chosen as underdogs in 50 games this year and have walked away with the win 25 times (50%) in those games.

-- Milwaukee has a record of 1-3 when it's set as an underdog of +150 or more by bookmakers this season.
+- Milwaukee has played as an underdog of +180 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Brewers have a 40% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Brewers have a 35.7% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!